Print

 • Improving exercise ability to help relieve symptoms

-• Medical treatment with bronchodilators to help prevent exacerbations
+• Medical treatment with bronchodilators and other inhaled medications to help prevent exacerbations

 • Oxygen therapy to help ease breathlessness